judemont/futureofthe.tech/content/posts/Auralis : An AI-generated country.md

 > > [Official Seal/Logo]
 > > [Contact Information] | [Website: www.marisola.gov]

 Well...
 They still haven't responded...
 I'll keep you informed...
-In the meantime, we also need to send an email to Unicode asking them to include an emoji the flag of our beloved country.
+In the meantime, we also need to send an email to Unicode asking them to create a new emoji : the flag of our beloved country.